 My first exposure to industrial software development was at a very reputable technology company.
 The kind of company, where you would expect using the most effective software development practices would be a given.
 It turns out it wasn't and each project had to figure it out for themselves - not uncommon in large companies.
 Our project ended up to be a classic death march: overly ambitious schedule, a team of fresh bodies assembled to quickly (hundreds of people towards the end), no particular method to the madness, builds started to take hours, dinners and week-ends at work became routine.
 Many of us were young and we made up in energy and enthousism what we lacked in experience - the few experienced software developers had either left in disgust, as nobody listened to them or kept a low profile, knowing well enough they couldn't influence much the inevitable course of events..
 Yes, we had somehow heard that using version control (the company had even invented a few of them) was aparently useful and yes, documentation too - but we didn't have much of clue on how to put it all together.

 When it had all come to and end, some of us refused to accept that this should really be the best way possible to do software development.
-If our current environment not teach us how to do it better, we had to look elsewhere for inspiration.
+If our current environment could not teach us how to do it better, we had to look elsewhere for inspiration.
 We couldn't see how other companies were doing things better, but there certainly were a few open-source projects who seemed to be building software systems of comparable scale and complexity a lot more smoothly.

 Open-source projects provide a unique insight into some very large and long running software development efforts - some of them like the Linux kernel development have gone on for decades and have produced millions of lines of working code.
 Most commercial software development projects are a lot smaller than that, but by adoptiong tools and practices which work for mega-projects like that, we can be reasonably certain that they will not run out of steam during the lifetime of our project.
 Furthermore, open-source can become a shared frame of reference on practical software development issues for professionals accross different organizations - hopefully helping to raise the standards of how software development is practiced throughout the industry.